kilograham/jpsx/README.md

 JPSX supports a bunch of configuration options in `jpsx.xml`.
 Configuration options are encapsulated within a *machine* XML tag.
 You can specify a machine to use on the command line like so:

 ```
-java -XX:-DontCompileHugeMethods -XX:-UseSplitVerifier -XX:-OmitStackTraceInFastThrow -jar ship/jpsx.jar [machine name] image=path/to/game.cue
+java -XX:-DontCompileHugeMethods -XX:-OmitStackTraceInFastThrow -jar ship/jpsx.jar [machine name] image=path/to/game.cue
 ```

-**Once you launch JPSX, you need to type `g` into the console to start the emulator.**
+**Once you launch JPSX, you need to type `g` into the console to start the emulator. unless you use the `launch` on the command line **

 By default, JPSX uses the "default" machine defined in `jpsx.xml`.
 Each machine lists the components that make it up, possible including (and optionally overriding) components from another machine definition.
 This makes it easy to tweak components; simply define a new machine with the properties you want.